ankitkalra13/Outre-Couture-Revamp/README.md

 ## ✨ Features

-- 🔍 Blog Listing with Search and Category Filter
+- 🔍 Products Listing with Search and Category Filter
-- 📄 Blog Detail Page with Latest Blogs
+- 📄 Products Detail Page
-- 📚 Dynamic Pages for Services, Golden Visa, Contract, etc.
+- 📚 Dynamic Pages for About and Contract, etc.
 - 🧩 Reusable and animated components using Framer Motion
 - 🔄 Spinner Loader for async operations
 - 🎨 Fully responsive design with Tailwind CSS